42milez/ProtocolStack/README.md

 - Go: 1.14.x or higher

 ## Instructions
 ProtocolStack needs a TAP device for its capability.
 For the reason, this project uses a virtual machine (Linux) to run the application.
-Also, you can perform debugging remotely with the VM if you use GoLand.

-### 1. Prepare virtual machine
+### 1. Preparing for using the virtual machine
 Software required is as follows:

 - [Mutagen](https://github.com/mutagen-io/mutagen)